 - (a) The class matrix on the left is transformed into the class matrix on the right by the function lof().
-The resulting left-ordered matrix was generated from a Chinese restaurant process (CRP) with $\alpha=10$ . - (b) A left-ordered feature matrix.
-This matrix was generated from the prior on infinite binary matrices with $\alpha=10$ .
+The resulting left-ordered matrix was generated from a Chinese restaurant process (CRP) with $\alpha=10$. - (b) A left-ordered feature matrix.
+This matrix was generated by the Indian buffet process (IBP) with $\alpha=10$.